mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

 ## Conclusion: Making Statistics Work for You

-Statistics isn't just academic theory—it's a practical engineering discipline that helps you make better decisions about the systems you build and maintain.
+Statistics isn't merely a theoretical construct that resides in the ivory tower of academia.
+Real Statistics endures the test of evaluation and helps make more informed decisions based on the systems you build and operate.

-The key insights to remember:

-1. **Embrace uncertainty**: Real systems are noisy.
-Use confidence intervals to quantify and communicate that uncertainty.

-2. **Sample size matters**: The Law of Large Numbers isn't just theory—it's the foundation of reliable benchmarking.
-More samples = more confidence.
+Sample size is very important.
+The Law of Large Numbers is not an academic theory; it is the reason we need a large number of samples in order to trust our benchmarks.
+The larger the sample size, the more reliable the results are.

-3. **Distributions tell the story**: Means hide important information.
-Always look at percentiles, especially P95 and P99 for user-facing systems.

-4. **Statistical significance ≠ practical significance**: A statistically significant 1% improvement might not be worth the engineering effort to implement.

-5. **Control your environment**: Consistent, repeatable benchmark conditions are essential for meaningful comparisons.

-The next time you're benchmarking a system, ask yourself:

-- Am I collecting enough samples?
-- Am I reporting the right metrics (percentiles, not just means)?
-- Can I quantify the uncertainty in my measurements?
-- Is the difference I'm seeing meaningful or just noise?

-These statistical tools won't make your systems faster, but they'll help you understand whether your optimization efforts are actually working.
-In a world where engineering decisions affect millions of users and cost thousands of dollars in infrastructure, that understanding is invaluable.

-Remember: every number you collect is a sample from a distribution.
-Your job as an engineer is to understand what that distribution is telling you about your system's true behavior.
+Just because you only look at averages doesn’t mean everything else isn’t available to see, understand, and use as well.
+I'm talking about the whole distribution, particularly slow experiences captured by high percentiles like P95 and P99 that matter most to users.

+Lastly, maintain consistency across your testing environment.
+If you cannot replicate your benchmark environment, you won't learn anything.

 ---

-*This post scratches the surface of statistical methods for engineering.
-For deeper dives into specific techniques like A/B testing, time series analysis, or advanced experimental design, the principles covered here provide a solid foundation to build upon.*
+### Points to remember
+- Before you run any benchmark, ask yourself if you have enough samples, if you’re looking at the right metrics, if you can measure uncertainty, and whether the differences you see actually matter.
+These tools won’t speed up your systems by themselves, but they’ll help you know if your work is making a real difference  and that kind of clarity is priceless.

+- Before you benchmark anything, consider if you have sufficient samples, if you are drawing the right contextual metrics, if you can quantify uncertainty, and if the differences you observe are consequential.
+These types of tools will not make your systems faster, but they can tell you if your action is positively impacting system performance, and that kind of knowledge is valuable!